 It is also important to keep in mind that IMF and World Bank estimates focus on remittances transferred through official channels, such as banks.
 Not all small transactions by migrants conducted via money transfer operators (such as Western Union), post offices, mobile transfer companies (like M-Pesa in Kenya) are included in all the countries, neither are informal transfers (such as via friends, relatives or transport companies returning to the origin community), depending on the sources of data used by different central banks.
 As these transfers that are not systematically included in balance of payments can be significant in volume, in particular in the context of South-South corridors, the official figures are likely to underreport the phenomenon by as much as 50 per cent (Irving et al., 2010; World Bank, 2011).
 Due to the largely unknown scope of informal transfers, some countries, in particular in sub-Saharan Africa, do not report remittances figures to the IMF in their balance of payments.
 Data on remittances also vary from country to country due to differences in the availability of data, national legislative and policy frameworks, using citizenship instead of residency status in the definition, and for the simplification of processing the data (Irving et al., 2010; World Bank, 2011; Plaza and Ratha, 2017).

-The extent of the over and underestimates are, however, unknown and difficult to calculate (IOM, 2018).
 Specific, representative migration and remittances surveys can provide more detailed, and reliable information at the national or local level (World Bank, 2011).
 This also includes commodity transfers, such as consumer items, that are not part of the official recordings but that can be significant, especially in South-South contexts (Melde and Schicklinski, 2011).

 Bilateral remittance estimates are prone to the limitations of data on migrant stocks described here.
-The calculation is based on the gross national income (GNI) per capita in the origin country of the migrant and thus cannot account for GNI being higher there as the assumption is that migrants move to countries with higher incomes.
+The calculation is based on the gross national income (GNI) per capita in the origin country of the migrant and thus cannot account for GNI being higher there as the assumption is that migrants move to countries with higher incomes (Ratha and Shaw, 2007).
 The World Bank further acknowledges issues around not being able to attribute a transfer to a specific country, especially when passed through an international bank (Ratha and Shaw, 2007).
 It is thus important to underline that these are calculated estimates and do not represent accurate figures (Alvarez et al., 2015).

 The testing of remittance channels through fictitious transfers of money by World Bank analysts entails significant limitations as well.
 Only a few corridors are monitored.
 Differences in transaction costs based on the amount sent, with the higher amounts likely to cost less to send, distorts the representativeness of relevant data.
 Costs may also change quickly, meaning the reported transaction costs rapidly become outdated (Alvarez et al., 2015).
 Nonetheless, estimates of transaction costs can help to monitor progress towards the Sustainable Development Goal (SDG) target of reducing sending costs to 3 per cent of the amount remitted.